Varlam Shalamov: After release

-Kolyma Tales

 From 1954 to 1973, Shalamov worked on his book of short stories of labour camp life, Kolyma Tales.
 During the Khrushchev thaw, many inmates were released from the Gulag and politically rehabilitated.
 Some were rehabilitated posthumously.
-Shalamov was allowed to return to Moscow after having been officially exonerated ("rehabilitated") in 1956.
+Shalamov was allowed to return to Moscow after having been officially exonerated ("rehabilitated") on July 18, 1956 by the Military Collegium of the Supreme Court of the Soviet Union.
 In 1957, he became a correspondent for the literary journal Moskva, and his poetry began to be published.
 His health, however, had been broken by his years in the camps, and he received a disability pension.

 Shalamov proceeded to publish poetry and essays in the major Soviet literary magazines while writing his magnum opus, Kolyma Tales.
 He was acquainted with Aleksandr Solzhenitsyn, Boris Pasternak, and Nadezhda Mandelstam.
 The manuscripts of Kolyma Tales were smuggled abroad and distributed via samizdat.
 The translations were published in the West in 1966.
 The complete Russian-language edition was published in London in 1978, and reprinted thereafter both in Russian and in translation.
 As the Soviet scholar David Satter writes, "Shalamov's short stories are the definitive chronicle of those camps".
 Kolyma Tales is considered to be one of the great Russian collections of short stories of the twentieth century.

 Late in life, Shalamov got on bad terms with Solzhenitsyn and other fellow dissidents, and opposed the publication of his own works abroad.